DavidOberholzer/CDoomStyleEngine/README.md

 ## Todos && Notes

-* Portal Rendering is quite slow with complex maps and is not perfect rendering...
-Will change when I find out more about rendering methods.
 * Maybe add falling slower than instant.
 * Mouse support
 * Fix line drawing algorithm (funny edges on top and bottom).